wxguillo/machuruku/tutorial/readme.md

 We can visualize the occurrence data in a minute, after we've loaded the climate data as well.

 #### Loading climate data
 In Machuruku 2.0, I have mostly migrated the code to use the Terra function rather than its slower predecessor Raster.
 Terra is so much faster because, rather than trying to store the contents of a raster, which can get very large, on your machine's RAM, it simply reads them straight from the disk when need be.
 It also contains some new functions that can handle raster data more elegantly than the old Raster functions could.
-Here let's use `terra::rast`, the equivalent of the old `raster::raster`, to load our four climate datasets:
+Here let's use `terra::rast`, the equivalent of the old `raster::raster`, to load our four climate datasets.
+Again, install Terra if you haven't already, then run:
 ```
 # load climate data
+library(terra)
 current <- rast(list.files("climate/current", full.names=T))
 mis19 <- rast(list.files("climate/mis19", full.names=T))
 mpwp <- rast(list.files("climate/mpwp", full.names=T))